 People are hella anxious about making sex last long enough.
 In fact, it’s one of the leading causes of concern among penis-owners, specifically those who identify as male.

-One study found that the average cis man lasts about seven minutes during intercourse.
-Another study reports that six minutes is the average amount of time penises last from erection to emission.
-As for clit-owners, it takes about 20 minutes to reach climax … assuming they’re having the kind of sex that can give them orgasms.
+One study found that the average cis man takes about seven minutes to ejaculate during vaginal intercourse.
+Another study published in the Journal of Sexual Medicine reports that six minutes is the average amount of time penises last from erection to ejaculating.
+As for clit-owners, it takes about 20 minutes to reach climax … assuming they’re having the kind of sex (mutual masturbation, vaginal sex, oral sex, perhaps anal sex) that can give them orgasms.

-It’s impossible to boil down such a complex set of questions to a single answer, but what it basically comes down to is that we have a destructively narrow view of what “sex” is (.ie.
-P-in-V intercourse), a view that is perpetuated by sexual shame, purity culture, and a lack of comprehensive sex education.
+It’s impossible to boil down such a complex set of questions to a single answer, but what it basically comes down to is that we have a destructively narrow view of what “sex” is (i.e. heterosexual couples having penetrative sex), a view that is perpetuated by sexual shame, purity culture, and a lack of comprehensive sex education.

-If you’re frustrated by this answer, I’d postulate that you’re a person who is currently concerned about either your, or your partner’s endurance in bed.
-So let’s talk about it.
+If you’re frustrated by this answer, I’d postulate that you’re a person who is currently concerned about either your endurance, or your partner’s endurance, in bed.
+(Or you’re a penis-haver concerned about sexual dysfunction issues like erectile dysfunction or premature ejaculation.)
+In any event, let’s talk about it.

 Where does this obsession come from?